-Relationship with AI strengths: The strengths that AI brings are welcomed in Japan, as a solution to its ageing population which impacts its workforce.
-Japan has low levels of foreign workforce, hence AI and its robotic materialisations are considered a solution and not a problem.
-The UK is seen job losses from robotic automation which are hitting the headlines and the well-being of human workers, thus AI strengths are perceived as replacing human strengths and ability.

-This different relationship to AI, results in differences in the way AI strengths are designed into work and its acceptance in the society (Ito, 2018).
-The next section describes the participatory methods used to research through design how human and AI strengths can be designed together in the future of work.
+The strengths that AI brings are welcomed in Japan, as a solution to its ageing population which impacts its workforce.
+Japan has low levels of foreign workforce hence AI and its robotic materialisations are considered a solution and not a problem.
+The UK is seen job losses from robotic automation which are hitting the headlines and the well-being of human workers, thus AI strengths are perceived as replacing human strengths and agency.
+This results in also differences in the way AI strengths are designed into work and its acceptance in the society (Ito, 2018).
+The next section describes the participatory methods and iterative approach used in the research toolkit design.

-3. Research through design: Our relationship with AI in the future of Work
+3 Human-Al relationship in the future of Work

-This research, develops a participatory method using a research through design approach.
-A participatory method is chosen, as it can stimulate new thinking into our current design paradigms and open up a dialogue between designers and business professionals on how to design work with AI.
+To explore this relationship, a card-based toolkit and a participatory method was developed.
+A participatory approach was chosen as it can open up a dialogue between designers and business professionals on how to design work with AI.
 This is in the form of four workshops with business professionals, involving them as co-creators in the design research process.